 Flying Dutchman Moped and Bicycle, Inc was a company made by Ted Van Der Kolk Sr, at 509-511 E Broadway, Glendale CA 91205, one block west of city hall.
-Ted was the businessman and his son Ted Van Der Kolk Jr. was the mechanic.
+Ted Sr. was the businessman and his son Ted Van Der Kolk Jr. was the mechanic.

-Van Der Kolk Sr. grew up in the Netherlands.
+Ted Sr. grew up in Holland (now called Netherlands).
 He had a moped shop there, as well as souvenir shops in the Dutch West Indies, before moving to California in 1972.
 He was already selling Sparta mopeds and bicycles in Holland.
 His shop in Glendale, just north of Los Angeles, was open from 1972 to 1991.
 John Cochran worked for Ted Van der Kolk Sr. for awhile, then later formed is own shop, T. and J. Inc, at 3518 Firestone Blvd, South Gate CA 90280, just south of Los Angeles.
 Later T and J (Ted and John) became Moped City, a few doors down, South Gate California.
 Most of the Flying Dutchmans in Southern California came from those three shops.
 Besides teaming up with Van Der Kolk, John Cochran made one of the first moped expansion chamber exhausts, and employed Carlos Rodriquez as main mechanic at Moped City.
 John Cochran died in 2004.
 The “Flying Dutchman”, Ted Van Der Kolk, Sr lived until his late 90’s, and died in 2013.
 Ted Jr was alive at age 75, in 2017.